 We Europeans should remember our own history and conclude Europe can, has, and will exist apart from American-led NATO domination.

-Given how our world has changed, European politicians have since the German unification shown an embarrassing lack of dignity and fail to recognize a polity is judged by the will of countries to ensure their own defence and not to depend on a foreign protection.
-Accepting a protection is always limiting countries sovereignty,
+Given how our world has changed, European politicians have since the German unification shown an embarrassing lack of dignity and fail to recognize a polity is judged by the will of countries to ensure their own defense and not to depend on a foreign protection.
+Accepting a protection is always limiting countries sovereignty and Europe has become a undesirable bridgehead for U.S. expansion on the Eurasian Balkans.

-In matters of European defense and defense spending, we Europeans have lived rather cheaply and the EU must end this subservience and and dependency on the US and become gradually more autonomous.
+In matters of European defense and defense spending, we Europeans have lived rather cheaply and the EU must end this subservience and dependency on US and become gradually more autonomous.

 Since the start of the new millennium the facts are clear.
-President George W Bush pivoted in 2003 away from West Europe towards New Europe; President Barack Obama pivoted away to Asia and blasted Europe, but returned when he needed Europe for the sanction against Russian interests. for which Europe is paying the economic price.
-The former guy had his own “America First” agenda. but so does President Joe Biden.
+President George W Bush pivoted in 2003 away from West Europe towards New Europe; President Barack Obama pivoted away to Asia and blasted Europe, but returned when he needed Europe for the sanction against Russian interests. for which Europe is paying the economic price and the costs are higher than the benefits.

 Despite views to the contrary, Russia and Europe live under the same roof and despite our ideological and value differences have no alternative but to coexist respecting the limits of this relationship.
 But there are also contrasting views between Europe and the US which only confirm the need for greater strategic independence of the European Union as President Emmanuel Macron has suggested.